hershuay/Telco-Churn-Analysis/README.md

 ## Overview

-An interactive dashboard for Telco Communications, analyzing customer churn and uncovering key drivers of attrition, with data transformed in MySQL and  visualized in Power BI.
+An interactive dashboard created for Telco Communications, analyzing customer churn and uncovering key drivers of attrition during Q3 of 2018 in California, with data transformed in MySQL and visualized in Power BI.

 </br>